Dyson Gen5 Detect vs. V15 Detect

 Watch this video to see my detailed review on YouTube.

-It’s the first Dyson cordless vacuum with the Piezo sensor that measures debris size and shows how much of each type is picked up through a screen behind the motor.
+It’s the first Dyson cordless vacuum with a Piezo sensor that measures debris size and displays the amount of each type picked up through a screen located behind the motor.

 However, it uses the same trigger as older Dyson products, so it can be tiring to use for extended periods.